 Isa Jahnke ( 2016).
 Digital Didactical Designs.
 Teaching and Learning in CrossActionSpaces.
 New York: Routledge

 I adopt the approach of active, meaningful learning, which is characterized by five elements: goal-directed, active, authentic, cooperative or collaborative, and reflective or constructive learning (Howland et al., 2012).
 I design the learning goals and authentic tasks or assignments for student interaction (e.g., online discussions of readings, models, or terminology).
 Moreover, each of my classes includes collaborative learning where teams usually work together for two or three weeks.
-More specifically, the learning environment I create offers students the opportunity to develop artifacts related to the course content.
+More specifically, the learning environment I create offers students the opportunity to develop artifacts related to real-world issues.
 These learning artifacts are, for example, Google sites, podcasts, videos, or interactive games for learning that the teams produce to showcase their learning progress.
 In such longer assignments, I ask students to be reflective about the learning artifact they produce, and each class ends with a reflection statement.
 Overall, in this activity-reflection model, I apply an iterative process of learning activities and process-based, formative feedback or assessment.
 (Jahnke, 2015).
 For each weekly or bi-weekly student assignment, I create rubrics so students know in advance how I will assess their learning.
 In addition, I apply the approach of iterative learning, meaning I give feedback (feedforward) so that students are able to improve their work and gain more points.
-This approach guides me in developing all my courses.
+This approach guides me in developing my courses.

-I perceive my role as instructor to be that of a learning companion, guide, coach, and supporter.
+I perceive my role as instructor (educator) to be that of a learning companion, guide, coach, and supporter.
 This means, for example, to support and motivate students, especially when they face challenges in their learning process.
 I create a social presence and a learning community among the students online and offline so they know I am here to help and that others can help too.
 Furthermore, I reflect and develop my actions and myself as a teacher by a set of activities to improve my teaching on a continual basis.
 These activities include reading the course evaluations and using them to make changes, reading studies on how to improve learning experiences, listening to my students' feedback, discussing ideas with my peers and using feedback from peer-evaluations, and participating in professional development.

-In my courses I use various instructional
+In my courses I use various digital learning

 technologies to enhance active, meaningful learning in synchronous and